Exchange 2003 to Exchange 2010/2013/2016/2019 Migration

 - If you have a separate team to manage the Active Directory schema, you need to first extend the active directory schema, else proceed to the next step to prepare the Active Directory.

-- Install Exchange server on your computer Ensure that you meet the server system requirements and prerequisites as outlined previously.
+- Install an Exchange server on your computer.
+Ensure that you meet the server system requirements and prerequisites as outlined previously.
 Next, follow the link to install Exchange 2016 or install Exchange 2019 from the setup wizard based on which server you want to migrate to.

 - Create and configure a Send connector to send mail outside the Exchange organization.